okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/event-hook-ngrok/main/index.md

 or

-* After making sure that your  ngrok session and local application are ready for the external verification call, go to the Event Hooks table, click the **Actions** drop-down menu of your **UNVERIFIED** Event Hook, and select **Verify**.
+* After making sure that your  ngrok session and local application are ready for the external verification call, go to the Event Hooks table, click the **Actions** dropdown menu of your **UNVERIFIED** Event Hook, and select **Verify**.

 The Event Hook is now set up with a status of **VERIFIED** and is ready to send Event Hook calls to your external service.